 The Scientific and Technological Research Council of Turkey - TUBITAK - RD : Investigation of the role of Wnt/ß-catenin signaling in brain regeneration in the adult zebrafish model, Finished

-The Scientific and Technological Research Council of Turkey - TUBITAK - RD : Investigation of the role of Neurotrophin receptor associated death domain protein in regulation of Wnt/ß-catenin signaling using the zebrafish model, Ongoing
+The Scientific and Technological Research Council of Turkey - TUBITAK - RD : Investigation of the role of Neurotrophin receptor associated death domain protein in regulation of Wnt/ß-catenin signaling using the zebrafish model, Finished

 The Scientific and Technological Research Council of Turkey - TUBITAK - RD : Investigation of Wnt/β-catenin signalling at the plasma membrane in health and disease, Finished